Plotting the 2022 Tour de France

 The Race for Yellow

-The top award in the Tour is the yellow jersey, which is awarded to the rider with the lowest combined time across the 21 stages of the race.
-Tadej Pogačar, the incredibly young1 and surprisingly dominant winner of last year’s race, was the clear favorite this year.
+The yellow jersey, awarded to the rider with the lowest combined time across the 21 stages of the race, was won by Tadej Pogačar the past two years, so he was the favorite going into this tour.

 The Green Jersey